 On July 26, 2019, the Trump administration announced a deal with Guatemala that gives U.S. immigration authorities the ability to send asylum seekers from the U.S. border to Guatemala.

-On August 2, 2019, a federal judge ruled that Trump’s November 2018 proclamation that asylum seekers that didn’t enter the U.S. through a legal port of entry would be automatically denied asylum.
+On August 2, 2019, a federal judge ruled that Trump’s November 2018 proclamation that asylum seekers who didn’t enter the U.S. through a legal port of entry would be automatically denied asylum was illegal.